Evangelical Church in Hessen and Nassau: History

 The Evangelical Church of Hesse and Nassau was founded in 1946 and 1947 through a merger of three other formerly independent churches: Evangelical Church in Hesse, Evangelical Church in Nassau, Protestant Church in Frankfurt.

 Academy

 The church ran an Evangelical Academy in Arnoldshain, which was moved to Frankfurt in 2013.

 Practices

-Ordination of women and blessing of same-sex unions were allowed in 2013.
+Ordination of women and blessing of same-sex marriages were allowed in 2013.